parapluu/lock_benchmarking/README.md

 The code has ony been tested on x86-64 systems running Linux and will probably not work on other platforms without modification.

+* python and matplotlib for producing graphs from the gathered data

 ## Build ##